GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

         metadata:
           name: cc-tutorial-prod

-    Even though the namespaces were already created during the Config Connector setup, creating namespace configuration in these directories tells Config Sync that this is a namespace directory, as opposed to an [abstract namespace directory](https://cloud.google.com/anthos-config-management/docs/concepts/namespace-inheritance#inheritance).
+    Even though the namespaces were already created during the Config Connector setup, creating the namespace configuration in these directories tells Config
+    Sync that this is a namespace directory, as opposed to an [abstract namespace directory](https://cloud.google.com/anthos-config-management/docs/concepts/namespace-inheritance#inheritance).

 1. Create a Git repository in a version control system such as GitHub or GitLab.